railsuser2014/openobject-doc-book-en/source/book/4/4_09_Accounts/4_09_Accounts_fin_ana.rst

 To restrict the report to hours worked, without including sales and purchases, select only the services journal to print the report.

-.. tip::   **Note**  *Multiple printing*
+.. tip:: Multiple printing

 	To print several analytic accounts at once you can make a multiple selection on the different account in the tree of accounts.
 	For that select account lines using the Ctrl-Click keyboard and mouse combination.

 	Then click on Print in the tree or list view to export the whole selection into a single PDF document.

 .. index::
    single: Multi-company

-.. tip::   **Note**  *Multi-company*
+.. tip::  Multi-company

 	In a multi-company environment each company can have its own general chart of accounts on the same database.
 	The two general charts of accounts are then independent but can be linked in a third chart using a view account to do the consolidation.

 	If the different companies collaborate on joint projects they may all share the same analytic chart of accounts.
 	In this environment, the cross-related reports like the balance and inverted balance are extremely useful because they enable you to make an analysis per company by linking up to the general accounts.

 Key indicators
 ---------------